steflen/slx-workspace-old/libs/shared/README.md

-# test
+# shared

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test test` to execute the unit tests.
+Run `nx test shared` to execute the unit tests.